bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-2/report.md

 circuit every 2 seconds and converts the voltage into celcius based on thermistors characteristics described in the datasheet.

-**Results Graphed at Host** - The web sever, running on port 8080, graphs the data from the senors on CanvasJS charts.
+**Results Graphed at Host** - The web server, running on port 8080, graphs the data from the sensors on CanvasJS charts.

 **Results graphed continuouly based on reporting period** - The webpage receives new data every 2 seconds via a websocket and updates the graphs.
 It keeps a 1 minute window of